muniworth/fp-onboarding/FunctionalProgramming/README.md

-{ TODO: Search for "?" and fill in numbers.  }

 # Definition of Functional Programming

-In 1966, Peter Landin coined the term "Functional Programming" (FP) to describe the language ISWIM [?].
+In 1966, Peter Landin coined the term "Functional Programming" (FP) to describe the language ISWIM [4].
 However, he didn't provide a definition for FP, leaving the term open for debate.
 Most attempts at defining functional programming resort to referencing particular language features, such as closures and lack of mutable state, but no language feature is essential to FP.
 Rather, functional